DhruvDh/neural-episodic-memory-talk/main.typ

   - *Robotics*: Robots require fast learning of their environment
   - *Healthcare*: optimize health care decisions and more efficiently personalize healthcare plans
   - *Autonomous vehicles* commonly in high-speed environments

-//-------------------------
-// Slide 6
-//-------------------------
-// = Background

-// == DQN and Reinforcement Learning

-// - Reinforcement Learning is a framework for learning optimal actions through interactions with environment to maximize reward.
-// - DQN uses Q-learning to learn value function $Q(s_t, a_t)$
-// - $Q(s_t, a_t)$ takes 2D pixel representation of state st and outputs vector containing value of each action at that state.
-// - Upon observation, DQN stores $(s_t, a_t, r_t, s_t + 1)$ tuple in replay buffer, which is used for training.

-// //-------------------------
-// // Slide 7
-// //-------------------------
-// == Improvements on DQN

-// - Double DQN decouples action selection and action evaluation steps to reduce overestimation bias.
-// - Prioritized Replay further improves on Double DQN by optimizing replay strategy.
-// - Many papers have suggested that switching to on-policy learning allows agent to learn faster in Atari environments
-// - AC3 works on policy gradient, which learns a policy and its associated value function.

-// //-------------------------
-// // Slide 8
-// //-------------------------
-// == Neural Episodic Control.

-// - NEC rapidly latches onto successful strategies as soon as they are experienced, instead of waiting many steps.

-// - The Agent has 3 components:
-//   + Convoluted Neural Network -  Processes pixel images.
-//   + Set of memory modes - One per action.
-//   + Final Network - Convert action memories into $Q(s, a)$ values.

-// - For each action, NEC has a memory module with key-value pairs called differentiable neural dictionary (DND)

-// //-------------------------
-// // Slide 9
-// //-------------------------
-// == Differentiable Neural Dictionary

-// - DND has 2 operations, lookup and write
-// - The output of lookup is a weighted sum of values in memory, whose weights are given by normalized kernels between lookup key and corresponding key in memory.
-// - After DND is queried, new key-value pair is written into memory.
-Writes are append-only.

 = Background